 From yoga to Tai Chi, Hancock Wellness Center offers members a variety of fun, relaxing ways to improve their overall wellness by exercising both their bodies and their minds.

-“Practicing yoga on a regular basis increases flexibility and reduces stress,” says Yvette Dixon, Program and Operations Manager at Hancock Regional Hospital.
+“Practicing yoga on a regular basis increases flexibility and reduces stress,” says Yvette Dixon, General Manager at Hancock Wellness Center.
 “Research also indicates that yoga helps boost immunity, improves migraine symptoms, and helps you sleep better.”
 Give your health and well-being a boost by trying one of the yoga classes offered at the Hancock Wellness Center.
 Your mind and body will thank you.

 Have you ever seen a group of people standing outside, slowly and gracefully moving in unison, and wondered what on earth they were doing?

 These rhythmic routines are part of the ancient practice of Tai Chi.
 Through Hancock Wellness Center’s Arthritis Foundation Tai Chi Program, you can discover for yourself how this unique form of exercise can benefit your mind, body, and spirit.

 The Arthritis Foundation Tai Chi Program teaches gentle Sun-style Tai Chi techniques that are safe, easy to learn, and suitable for people of all fitness levels.
 Unlike more vigorous forms of Tai Chi that include crouching, leaping, or striking, Sun-style Tai Chi involves simple steps forward and backward, with one foot following the other in a steady, flowing rhythm.
 Small, circular hand gestures accompany each step.
 The slow, relaxed pace of Sun-style Tai Chi makes it perfect for older adults, including those with arthritis.